Yamarik1/CMSC447-RPG-04/RPGClass/README.txt

 2. Download the current release of the project, and copy the files into the Python project started

-3. change directory to the django project, using 'cd PRGClass' in terminal
+3. change directory to the django project, using 'cd RPGClass' in terminal

 4. Install the requirements file
     'pip install -r requirements.txt'